theimowski/master-thesis/docs/section-fp-application.md

 The language does not allow any type of side effects to be performed, meaning that **every** function must be pure.
 Another intriguing property of the language is that it does not evaluate any expressions eagerly.
 Every expression in Haskell is deferred until it has to be evaluated, and never before.
-This property, commonly known as "lazy evaluation" was described in previous section.
+This property, commonly known as "lazy evaluation" was described in section {{PROGRAMING PARADIGMS}}.
 Haskell is s statically typed language, with its type system being one of the most strict in this category.
 Following are some of the type constructs baked into Haskell type system: